-The recently opened Heartlake City, which celebrates the LEGO Friends range, has proved popular.
+Also recently opened is Heartlake City, which celebrates the LEGO Friends range, has proved popular.

 Need to know!

 People that don’t enjoy Legoland usually have two complaints: that it’s busy and that it’s expensive.
 But it’s not busy all the time.
 Avoid school holidays and weekends and you can have a stress-free day at the resort.
 If you can’t avoid the busy spells then make sure you buy a Q-bot to reserve your ride times.
 And the ticket prices are comparable to other theme parks.
 Where some lose out is by spending lots on pricey food, drink and merchandise once inside – avoid if you can!

-A ticket bought online 7 days in advance costs £37 (adults or children).
+- A ticket bought online 7 days in advance costs from £30 – £45 (adults or children).
 Many of the accommodation packages offer 2 day tickets.

 - Legoland has its own hotel at the Windsor site.
 With unique themed suites such as the Kingdom Room and Friends Room, all with their own graphics and furnishings, it’s pretty special.
 There’s a swimming pool, children’s entertainment and other LEGO amusements.
 It’s not cheap compared to other options: a one night stay for a family of four, which includes breakfast and theme park tickets, cost from £366 to £420 when we searched.

 - Alternatively look into the numerous deals offered at nearby hotels via Legoland Holidays, the official hotel partner site, or Play And Stay which is owned by the same firm.
 You’ll be quoted a combined ticket + accommodation + breakfast price, but make sure you check distance from Legoland as some hotels offered are as far as 25 miles away.
 We found a weekday deal at The Grange Hotel, Bracknell (8 miles away) for £175 for a family of four.
 Given the admission price, that represents very good value with a room and breakfast for four costing under £30.
 Plus it includes a bonus day at Legoland.